github/measure-innersource/README.md

 3. Classifies contributors as either team members or InnerSource contributors (from outside the team responsible for the repository)
 4. Counts contributions (commits, PRs, issues) from both groups
 5. Calculates an InnerSource collaboration ratio
-6. Generates a detailed markdown report
+6. Generates a detailed Markdown report

 ### Organization Data